Are grammar schools facing a crisis of funding?

 Do free school meals improve how well children do in school?

 Evidence on how universal free school meals affect attainment is mixed.
-Research has found that universal free school meals do appear to improve primary school educational attainment.
-However, it’s difficult to pinpoint exactly why and most projects have included more than just providing meals.
+Research has found they appear to improve attainment in primary school, but it’s difficult to pinpoint exactly why.

 Free school meals and educational performance

 A pilot programme rolling out free school meals for all primary school pupils in certain areas had promising results, although researchers say it’s not conclusive.

 The Institute for Fiscal Studies, National Audit Office, Education Policy Institute and Public Accounts Committee all agree that real per-pupil spending in schools will be reduced in the next few years.

 The Prime Minister and Leader of the Opposition clash over whether the budget for English schools has been cut.

 Spending on schools up to 2020

 You can look at the schools budget in terms of the actual cash that’s being spent, the value of that cash after prices have risen, and how it divides per pupil.